amytraylor/amytraylor.github.io/courses/MathAsArtMaterial/vibrantmatter.md

 acts of cruelty and violence.
 Going even further, he suggests that negative dialectics can transmute the anguish of nonidentity into a will to political
-action: the object thwarts our desire for conceptual and practical mastery and the sting of this refusal contains a moral message which the practice of nega- tive dialectics can decode.
+action: the object thwarts our desire for conceptual and practical mastery and the sting of this refusal contains a moral message which the practice of negative dialectics can decode.
 The message is “that suffering ought not to be, that things should be different.
 ‘Woe speaks: “Go.”’
-Hence the convergence of specific materialism with criticism, with social change in practice.”*°
+Hence the convergence of specific materialism with criticism, with social change in practice.”

-Adorno does not elaborate how or why the pain of conceptual failure pro- vokes:a desire to redress the socially induced pain of others.
+Adorno does not elaborate how or why the pain of conceptual failure provokes a desire to redress the socially induced pain of others.
 But even if one grants that the pangs of nonidentity can engender the adage that “things should be different,” such an awakening of moral judgment often does not issue in “social change in practice.”
-In other words, there seems to be a sec- ond gap, alongside that between concept and thing, that needs to be
+In other words, there seems to be a second gap, alongside that between concept and thing, that needs to be
 addressed: the gap between recognizing the suffering of others and engaging in ameliorative action.
 To the thing-power materialist, one powerful source of the energy required to jump the gap is joy—joy as one expression of the